-From the moment we wake up, we jump straight into starting the day full speed ahead-working, child-caring, housework, driving our kids to school and after-school activities, helping out with homework, putting the kids to bed.
-Then we spread ourselves out on the sofa, watch Netflix and sometimes binge on snacks.
+From the moment we wake up, we jump straight into starting the day full speed ahead-working, child-caring, housework, driving our kids around, helping out with homework, putting the kids to bed, then we spread ourselves out on the sofa, watch Netflix and sometimes binge on snacks.
 The next day, we get up and do it all over again.
 A common thing that I hear from mothers is that they don't have time for themselves.
 Does this sound familiar to you?

 "I don't have time to work out."